-Prereg: Acceptance into Electronics program

-Coreg: ETRO 120L
+Credits: 5 Class hours: 5 lecture Prereq: Acceptance into Electronics program Coreq: ETRO 120L Comments: Credit by exam is not an available option.
 Description: This class offers the basic theory of electricity from the atomic theory to filter circuits.
-It also includes Ohm's Law, DC and AC circuits, network analysis, sinusoidal and non-sinusoidal voltages and current, resonant circuits, and meters.
+It also includes Ohm's Law, DC and AC circuits, network analysis, sinusoidal and nonsinusoidal voltages and current, resonant circuits, and meters.